UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes:

-The `usecols` argument accepts either index positions or labels so we could also use the column names in square brackets.
+The `usecols` argument accepts either index positions or labels so we could also use the column names in square brackets as shown here.

 ---